Your baby can only stay awake so long before overtiredness kicks in.

 Remember, don’t just clock watch, look out for those tiredness cues and act on them.

-If you’re struggling with an overtired baby, hang in there!
+If you’re struggling with an overtired baby who always seems to be fighting sleep, hang in there!

 You should now know why your overtired baby keeps waking up.